 MISSION STATEMENT: Trinity Lutheran Church welcomes all people to grow in faith and become devoted followers of Jesus Christ.

-History of the Oscoda Trinity Lutheran Church
+Brief History of Trinity Lutheran Church, Oscoda

 In April of 1963 ground was broken for our present facility which was dedicated that same year on October 13.
 The new worship center consisted of a sanctuary, parish hall, kitchen, furnace room, one office, a cloak room and inside rest rooms.